 Dither is just low level noise that gets added to a digital audio signal.
-This low level noise helps mask and get rid of quantization errors..
+This low level noise helps mask and get rid of quantization errors.

 Dithering should only be applied at the very last stage of the mix, when you're going form a higher bit depth, to a lower bit depth.
 Like going form 24bit to 16bit.
 This goes for fixed point and floating point bit depths.
-If your in 16bit and you have a plugin that processes your audio signal with a 64bit floating point engine, you need to dither upon mix down of that track or mix.
+If you are in 16bit and you have a plugin that processes your audio signal with a 64bit floating point engine, you need to dither upon mix down of that track or mix.